wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 **M:**&ensp;Why do you talk of action?
 Are you ever acting?
 Some unknown power acts and you imagine that you are acting.
-You are merely watching what happens without beïng able to influence it in any way.
+You are merely watching what happens without being able to influence it in any way.

 **Q:**&ensp;Why is there such a tremendous resistance in me against accepting that I just can do nothing?